Danilrivero/Danilrivero/README.md

 ---
 ✨ I'm a Robotics Engineer with experience in Electronics and Mechatronics.

-- Electronics, Robotics and Mechatronics Engineer
+- BSc Electronics, Robotics and Mechatronics Engineering
-- M.E Mechatronics & Robotics
+- MSc Mechatronics & Robotics
 - Currently working as a Robotics Researcher @ [TECNALIA](https://www.tecnalia.com/)

 <!-- SKills -->